vaibhavgit9210/OnlineJudgeV2/README.md

    - From the root directory of the project, run `docker compose up` in the terminal.
 This will set up the necessary Docker containers.
    - Optionally, you can run the client and server separately by navigating to their respective directories and executing `npm start` in each.

-6. **Accessing SimpleOJ**:
+6. **Accessing OnlineJudgeV2**:
-   - Once everything is up and running, your local instance of SimpleOJ should be accessible.
+   - Once everything is up and running, your local instance of OnlineJudgeV2 should be accessible.
 The client will typically run on `http://localhost:3000`, and the server will run on `http://localhost:5000`.

 ### Troubleshooting

 - If you encounter any issues during the setup, ensure all the environment variables are correctly set and that Docker is running properly.
 - For any dependency-related issues, try removing the `node_modules` folder in the client and server directories, and run `npm install` again. gi

 ## Support and Contact

 For any assistance or inquiries, feel free to connect with me on [LinkedIn](https://linkedin.com/in/ahnafhasan144).